moumita-royIO/moumita-royIO/README_INTRO.md

 # Hi there! 👋 I'm Moumita Roy

-## 🚀 About Me

-Hello!
-I'm Moumita Roy, a **Technical Services Engineer** with a seasoned background in **cloud services**, **DevOps**, and **Linux system management**.
+A **Technical Services Engineer** with a seasoned background in **cloud services**, **DevOps**, and **Linux system management**.
 I'm passionate about resolving complex technical challenges, automating workflows, and building scalable, secure solutions.
 My experience spans from supporting critical production environments to designing and implementing serverless architectures.

 **My expertise includes:**